JeremiahKaren/35percent.github.io/ShoppingCentreJR.md

 published: true
 ---
 ## BTS/BTR hybrid scheme review mechanism failure - Social rent
 The S106 agreement for the scheme fails to secure the viability review mechanism for uplift in social rented housing relating to the Build-to-Sell (BTS) scheme option agreed by the planning committee.

 On xxth December 2016, the developer applied for planning permission for the redevelopment of E&C shopping centre and UAL campus to include 979 new residential units, all of which to be provided as 'Build to Rent' (BTR) accommodation.

-Paragraph 352 of the planning committee report explains that _"The Mayor’s Affordable Housing and Viability SPG provides specific guidance on Build to Rent developments recognising that they differ from the traditional build for sale model.
-It supports Discount Market Rent (DMR) as the affordable housing offer with a preference for such homes to be let at London Living Rent levels.."_

 Planning policy governing BTR schemes is currently still 'emerging'.
 According to Southwark's draft NSP at the time of the planning application, the tenure mix requirement for a BTR scheme had a lower requirement for social rented accommodation 12% (34% of 35%).
 This draft policy requirement of 34% has since been increased to 43% in the latest draft of the NSP (15% of total).
 The draft NSP requires a significantly greater proportion (25%) social rented tenure (70% of 35%) for BTS schemes.
 The existing 2012 E&C SPD requires 17.5% (50% of 35%).